Erich Holm von Prosch (1909-1994)

 During his stay in Yemen he kept systematical diaries and left an extensive collection of black and white photos, negatives and colored slides, all authentic material dokumenting Yemen at a specific period when the country made the first steps in modern times.
 His intersting photo collection now belongs to the image archives Das Bild des Orients.

-A part of the collections (c.
-75) is already online, see Historical Images.
-A first article well illustrated has been published in the latest volume of the Jemen Report, vol. 49, 2018, 1-2, pp. 85-96 to the PDF.
+A part of the collections is already online, see Historical Images.
+A first article, well illustrated, has been published in the latest volume of the Jemen Report, vol. 49, 2018, 1-2, pp. 85-96 to the PDF.

-Erich Holm von Prosch worked in the early 1950s in Turkey, too, in the difficult to reach (only with official permission) South East Anatolia.
-A small selection of those photos can be found in Historical Images.
+Erich Holm von Prosch worked in 1951 for some weeks in Turkey, too, in difficult to reach (only with official permission) South East Anatolia Maden region).
+A selection of those photos can be found in Historical Images.

 Erich Holm von Prosch Die (standing in the middle) crossing the Tigris in Hasankeyf (Hisn Kayfa).